 In the way most people recall their college years, I recall my time with queer folk.
 While my friends were enrolling in BFA programs, I threw myself into the wind, traveling with hope.
 I headed north with a bass and an amp, landing in Manhattan to couch surf in the winter of ’85.
-The folks who caught me, cut me a break or two, had my back, and directed me toward my various destinies, were what we would now call the LGBTQ community.
+Those who caught me, cut me a break or two, had my back, and directed me toward my various destinies, were, shall we say, offbeat.
 I learned more essential, useful life lessons from them – usually in a bar thick with beer-and-cigarette stank – than I ever learned in any classroom.

 Playing bass in the East Village Orchestra, The Palladium, 1985